-- 1. 4-H Member must be 8 by January 1, of the current 4-H year to be enrolled and participate in the project and to show at the county fairs. - 2.
+- 1. 4-H Member must be 8 by January 1, of the current 4-H year to be enrolled and participate in the project to show at the county fairs.
+Participation in the project includes attending project meetings related to area their exhibit topic to ensure National 4-H Shooting Sports Minimum Standards and Best Management Practices are followed and displayed in the exhibit. - 2.
 A member may make only one entry in this division. - 3.
 Exhibits in this division are open to educational displays, promotional posters, or notebooks.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand State Fair conditions.
 Entries will prominently incorporate the 4-H Clover with KSRE co-branding and should include the Kansas 4-H Shooting Sports emblem.
 Failure to do so will penalize the entry one ribbon color. - 4.
 The educational display must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 3'X4'; Promotional posters must be flat and no larger than 22" X 30".
 Notebooks No larger than 8 1⁄2 X 11.
 THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
 Exhibits exceeding the size guidelines will be penalized one ribbon color. - 4.
 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 An inert substitution must be used in lieu of powder and "live" ammunition.
 The substitution must be clearly described on the back of the poster, display or in a notebook.
 Please remember that neither the three Osage County Fair Boards, the department of 4-H Youth Development, nor Kansas State University Research and Extension are liable for the loss or damage of any personal property included as part of your poster, display, or notebook. - 5.
 Name, county or district, age and year in project should be on the front of the poster, display, or notebook.

-6. Exhibits w ill not be accepted if they are related tore load ds.
+6. Exhibits w ill not be accepted if they are related tore loads.

-7. Education al Displays will be judged on the following poi nts:
+7. Educationa al Displays will be judged on the following points:

-- Stop pping Power 15
+- Stop pping Power

-- Inte rest, Holding Power 15
+- Inter rest, Holding Power15

-- 4-H Project Application 15
+- 4-H Project Application15

-- Med hanical Power 5
+- Mec hanical Power5

-- Pers sonal Growth 25
+- Pers onal Growth25

-- Edu cational Value 25
+- Edu cational Value25

-Total 100
+Total.
+100

-8. Posters w ill be judged on the following points:
+8. Posters wil ll be judged on the following points:

-- Stop pping Power 30
+- Stop pping Power

-- Inte rest, Holding Power 30
+- Inter rest, Holding Power30

-- 4-H Project application 25
+- 4-H Project application

-- Med hanical Power 15
+- Mec hanical Power15

-Total 100
+Total.
+100

 Class 3600 Educational Display.
-Must be directly related (Standard tri-fold boards only, no larger than
+Must be directly related to the 4-H shooting sports project.
+(Standard tri-fold boards only, no larger than 3'X4').

 Class 3601 Promotional Poster.
-Must promote 4-H Shoo oting Sports.
+Must promote 4-H Shooting Sports.
 (Flat poster no larger than 22" X 30")

-Class 3602 Class 3602 Notebook.
+Class 3602 Notebook.
 Contents pertain to some phase, results, story or information about 4-H Shooting Sports.